dataminer-site/dataminer-site.github.io/_posts/2021-10-13-windowing.md

 It is well integrated with the sorting subsystem and the aggregate function architecture, which makes expressing advanced moving aggregates both natural and efficient.

-DuckDB is a free and open-source database management system (MIT licensed).
+DataMiner is a free and open-source database management system (MIT licensed).
 It aims to be the SQLite for Analytics, and provides a fast and efficient database system with zero external dependencies.
 It is available not just for Python, but also for C/C++, R, Java, and more.